Tiara: Pre-18th century

-The words "tiara" and "diadem" both come from head ornaments worn in ancient time by men and women to denote high status.
-As Geoffrey Munn notes, "The word 'tiara' is actually Persian in origin—the name first denoted the high-peaked head-dresses of Persian kings, which were encircled by 'diadems' (bands of purple and white decoration).
+According to jewellery specialist Geoffrey Munn, "The word 'tiara' is actually Persian in origin—the name first denoted the high-peaked head-dresses of Persian kings, which were encircled by 'diadems' (bands of purple and white decoration).
 Now, it is used to describe almost every form of decorative head ornament."
+Accordingly, ancient Greek historian Herodotus noted that Achaemenid Persian soldiers "wore on their heads loose caps called tiaras", claiming that this was the reason their skulls became “feeble".

-Ancient Greeks and Romans used gold to make wreath-shaped head ornaments, while the Scythians' resembled a stiff halo that would serve as the inspiration for later Russian kokoshniks.
+Ancient Greeks and Romans soon used gold to make wreath-shaped head ornaments, while the Scythians' resembled a stiff halo that would serve as the inspiration for later Russian kokoshniks.
 The use of tiaras and diadems declined along with the fall of the Roman Empire and the rise of Christianity.
 From the early Middle Ages onwards, European princesses and queens were known to wear crowns, and brides wore special bridal crowns on their wedding day.
 In the 17th and 18th centuries, reigning queens began to wear head ornaments to indicate their special status.
 This custom did not catch on widely, partly because the enormous ladies' hairstyles of the eighteenth century made wearing a tiara difficult.